learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 So what's going on here?

-Well remember what we said before about it being really important that the first argument of a `dplyr` verb wanting the tibble (data frame)?
+Well, remember what we said before about it being really important that the first argument of a `dplyr` verb wanting the tibble (data frame)?
 That's where the secret sauce is, what is happening is that the first object, in this case `tips` is getting passed through the pipe and secretly becoming the first argument of the next line.
 You can think of it as the code reading: